Speak of the Devil Tour: Tour schedule and personnel changes

 A tour to support the Speak of the Devil album was scheduled for December 1982 to April 1983.
 By this point bassist Rudy Sarzo had quit Osbourne's band and rejoined his previous band Quiet Riot.
 Sarzo was temporarily replaced by former UFO bassist Pete Way.
-Keyboardist Lindsay Bridgewater, who had made guest appearances on Osbourne's two previous studio albums, also joined the touring band.
+Keyboardist Lindsay Bridgwater, who had previously played on the Blizzard of Ozz tour, also joined the touring band.
 This lineup performed seven shows in Europe in December 1982, after which Way and Gillis left the band, with the latter then forming Night Ranger.

 After a holiday break, Osbourne recruited another temporary touring bassist, Don Costa (later of W.A.S.P.), plus former Rough Cutt guitarist Jake E. Lee, who would become a fixture in Osbourne's band for the next several years.
 This lineup performed a second leg of concerts in Europe in January 1983.
-Bridgewater then left the band and was replaced by Don Airey, who had already toured with Osbourne in 1981-82.
+Bridgwater then left the band and was replaced by Don Airey, who had already toured with Osbourne in 1981-82.

 The North American leg of the tour began in Syracuse, New York on February 11.
 The following night's show at a Catholic community center in Scranton, Pennsylvania was cancelled after protests from parents and local community leaders.
 Similar protests led to the cancellation of a later show in Green Bay, Wisconsin.
 The main tour ended in early April, after which Osbourne welcomed back longtime bassist Bob Daisley, who replaced Costa for an appearance at the US Festival on May 29.
 The musicians at this performance (Jake E. Lee, Don Airey, Bob Daisley, and Tommy Aldridge) remained as Osbourne's backing band for his next album, Bark at the Moon, which was recorded in the following months.